 TravelingMom Tip: This is a very popular LA venue so you can expect long lines.
 If your kid hates waiting like ours make sure to book an online reservation at least a month in advance.

 The Autry Museum, founded in 1988 by actor Gene Autry, displays the history of the American West.
 This museum features about 21,000 pieces of Western history, including firearms, toys, and costume items.
 The museum is home to year-round programs for children about the American West and highly popular with schools.
 Our own kids used to look forward to the museum’s gold panning events every year.

 TravelingMom Tip: Plan to arrive on the late side if visiting on a weekday to avoid the school kids.
 The Autry Museum is open Tuesday – Friday from 10 a.m. to 4 p.m. and on weekends from 10 a.m. to 5 p.m.

 Museum of Jurassic Technology

-Located at 9341 Venice Blvd in the Palms district, the Musem of Jurassic Technology is an interesting curiosity.
+Located at 9341 Venice Blvd. in the Palms district, the Museum of Jurassic Technology is an interesting curiosity.
 The museum displays artistic, scientific and historical artifacts in its rooms.
 Visitors need to bear in mind these are unclassifiable oddities with dubious claims attached.
 Moreover, the exhibits often feature long names like The Eye of the Needle: The Unique World of Microminiatures of Hagop Sandaldjian.
 This is definitely one of those ‘only in LA’ types of spots.
-Our kids spent hours speculating what some of the artifacts came from!
+Our kids spent hours speculating where some of the artifacts came from!

 Have you visited any of the LA museums with your kids?
 Which one was your favorite?